 With a little work, you can roast green coffee beans at home and then grind them as needed for the freshest coffee possible.

 In the first few days after you roast your coffee, the beans will put off a lot of carbon dioxide.
 Store them in a valve-sealed bag or put them in an airtight container and open the container once a day for the first several days after roasting to release the built-up carbon dioxide.

-Vacuum-sealed coffee is allowed to age before it is sealed.
-(This is because coffee releases gas as it loses freshness, causing the packaging to expand and potentially even burst.)
-Valve-sealed coffee, by contrast, allows gasses to escape from the coffee packaging but doesn’t let any gasses in, so coffee can be packaged in it immediately after roasting.
+Vacuum-sealed coffee must be aged before packaging because coffee releases gas that can cause the bag to expand or even burst.
+Valve-sealed coffee, by contrast, allows gasses to escape from the coffee packaging but doesn’t let air in, so it can be packaged immediately after roasting.